eroesch/2019-20-PYM0FM/index.md

 special instructions.
 {% endcomment %}
 <p id="accessibility">
-  <strong>Accessibility:</strong> We are committed to making this workshop
+  <strong>Accessibility:</strong> We are committed to making this module
   accessible to everybody.
-  The workshop organizers have checked that:
+Particularly,
 </p>
 <ul>
   <li>The room is wheelchair / scooter accessible.</li>
   <li>Accessible restrooms are available.</li>
 </ul>
 <p>
-  Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
+  Materials will be provided in advance of the seminars and large-print handouts are available if needed by notifying the organizers in advance.
 If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please